 - Reduced shoulder range of movement

-Let’s go deeper and investigate what causes a stiff neck and how we can fix them.
+Let’s go deeper and investigate what causes a stiff neck in us humans, what we can do about it, and can we learn a thing or two from the neck-spert Giraffe’s?

 Painting a ceiling is a prime example.